 There are lots of people born in the ghetto every year.
 Most continue the cycle and don’t make it out.
 A few do a little better but only barely.

 Then there are those who make the ghetto a distant memory.
 I can proudly say that I am part of this last group.

 But that shit ain’t easy.
-On top of the physical dangers you have to navigate, you also have to undo lots of damaging programming.
-Like attitudes about money.
+On top of the physical dangers, you must navigate, you must also undo lots of damaging programming, like attitudes about money.

 It’s not easy, but anyone can change their life.
 I’m proof of that.

 You make your own luck in life

 When you become successful, nobody sees the hours of hard work you put in along the way.

 “You’re so lucky!”
 A phrase you’ll hear time and time again if you make anything of yourself.

 Was I lucky to get out of the ghetto?
 You bet I was.
 But, I didn’t get this luck from some divine power source.

 Through discipline, grit, and the determination to escape the hellhole I was living in, I managed to build a life I was proud of.